Day One — June 20, 2018 Afternoon

 Viraj Puri, CEO, GOTHAM GREENS, USA

-Fabio Ziemssen, Director Food Innovation NX Food, METRO GROUP, GERMANY
+Fabio Ziemssen, Director Food Innovation NX-FOOD, METRO AG, GERMANY

 • What are the challenges around food safety?
-What do food producers and operators need to adhere to including certifications, authorisations, audits and communicate to consumers IE, USDA-Certified Organic and ISO compliance
+What do food producers and operators need to adhere to including certifications, authorisations and audits?

-• How are growers successfully communicating the added value of indoor production methods in terms of nutritional value, lifestyle, environment impact, food safety and flavour?
-How can customers be convinced to pay higher margins on local healthier food?
-What niche markets can be serviced by indoor growing and is there enough demand from the market – for example, for rare and heirloom breeds, which are more tender and flavourful, but less resilient to long journeys.
+• How are growers successfully communicating the added value of indoor production methods in terms of nutritional value, lifestyle, environmental impact, food safety and flavor?
+How can customers be convinced to pay higher margins on local, healthier food?

 Kenneth Scott Zuckerberg, SVP and Sector Head, Ag/Food Tech and Packaged Food, Food and Agribusiness Industry Advisors WELLS FARGO N.A., USA